-Instrument Analysis Instrument A Instrument A is a bond with a stated maturity date.
-Payments of principal and interest on the principal amount outstanding are linked to an inflation index of the currency in which the instrument is issued.
-The inflation link is not leveraged and the principal is protected.
-The contractual cash flows are solely payments of principal and interest on the principal amount outstanding.
-Linking payments of principal and interest on the principal amount outstanding to an unleveraged inflation index resets the time value of money to a current level.
+Instrument Analysis Instrument A Instrument A is a bond with a state maturity date.
+Payments of principal and interest on the principal amout outstanding are linked to an inflation index of the currency in which the instrument is issued.
+The inflation links is not leveraged and the principal protected. interest on the principal amount outstanding to an unleveraged inflation index resets the time value of money to a current level.
 In other words, the interest rate on the instrument reflects 'real' interest.
-Thus, the interest amounts are consideration for the time value of money on the principal amount outstanding.
-However, if the interest payments were indexed to another variable such as the debtor's performance (eg the debtor's net income) or an equity index, the contractual cash flows are not payments of principal and interest on the principal amount outstanding (unless the indexing to the debtor's performance results in an adjustment that only compensates the holder for changes in the credit risk of the instrument, such that contractual cash flows are solely payments of principal and interest).
+Thus, the interest However, if the interest payments were indexed to another variable such as the debtor's performance (eg the debtor's net income) or an equity index, the contractual cash flows are not payments of principal and interest on the principal amount outstanding (unless the indexing to the debtor's performance results in an adjustment that only compensates the holder for changes in the credit risk of the instrument, such that contractual cash flows are solely payments of principal and interest).
 That is because the contractual cash flows reflect a return that is inconsistent with a basic lending arrangement (see paragraph B4.1.7A).